Describe options under the Network Analysis and Layout panel in the mapping script.

 But one can also choose to fix x-position of node according to their “date”.
 For example, cited references will be positioned according to their publication dates – the network layout is then solely optimized according to the y-axis.
-This option will produce historical maps such as the one illustrated above and produced by analyzing a corpus of publications about synthetic biology.
+This option will produce historical maps such as the one illustrated above on cited references from scientific articles published in 2020.

 In other cases for which a “natural” date is not provided, historical maps are still possible but the “time” at which nodes are positioned then correspond to the date when their number of occurrences reaches 20% of their total frequency over the whole dataset.

 Nodes x-axis coordinate will still be positionned according to their birth rate with a logarithmic scale.
 Useful if most nodes are concentrated on a period distant from oldest nodes.

 By default, once the cluster structure of the map has been determined, every article is matched against each cluster composition to assess how close their content are.
 A document may then be assigned to zero or several clusters at once.
 Additionally, a new table (whose name starts with “projection_cluster” followed by the field name) will be created in the database.
 This new table can be used as a new field for further analysis.

 If you do not enter anything the default name will be prefixed by projection_cluster followed by fields name.